 A leader's most significant role is to inspire hope in others.
 There is no better way to do this than by motivating the troops with an inspirational speech.
 Below are some ideas on how to accomplish this heightened sense of hope and inspiration.

 Remember, every motivational speech should take the audience from where they are now, to a new, better reality.
-An audience should transform from the current reality to where you want them to be.

 Throughout the talk, take people from the present to the future, and from the problem to the solution.
 The motivational speech should continue to be an ebb and flow from what is and what could be.